nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case2/data/README.md

 ## Data

-- Gazetteers directly available in the repository for ACT, NSW, NT, QLD, TAS, VIC, and WA.
-- For SA only external link available to download official place names gazatteer due to large file size.
 - Data downloaded from authoritative organisations (state) for NSW, QLD, SA and VIC.
 - For ACT, NT,WA and TAS place names gazetteers were downloaded from the national database, the Composite Gazetteer of Australia.
 - Place classifications are based on the [ICSM Permanent Committee on Place Names classification scheme](CompositeGazetteerDPS.pdf).